LLark: A Multimodal Instruction-Following Language Model for Music: Ablation Study

 \subsection{Audio Encoder Ablation}

 First, we ablate the audio encoder module $\mathcal{A}$.
-We replace the audio encoder with CLAP \cite{elizalde2023clap}, a contrastively-trained language-audio model.
-We follow the same procedure for training this model as for \modelname{} (same training data and hyperparameters), only changing the audio encodings.
-We use the recommended CLAP checkpoint for music and the pretrained models available in the CLAP repository\footnote{\url{https://github.com/LAION-AI/CLAP}}.
+We replace the audio encoder with CLAP \cite{wu2023large}, a contrastively-trained language-audio model.
+We follow the same procedure for training as for \modelname{} (same training data and hyperparameters), only changing the audio encoder.
+We use the LAION CLAP model, and in particular use the recommended CLAP checkpoint for music and the pretrained models available in the CLAP repository\footnote{\url{https://github.com/LAION-AI/CLAP}}.

-The results of our audio encoder ablation are shown in Figure \ref{fig:ablation-results} (top row).
+The results of our audio encoder ablation are shown in Figure \ref{fig:ablation-results-bars} (top row).
 Our study shows that replacing the Jukebox encoder with CLAP significantly degrades the model performance on all music understanding tasks.
 This is consistent with the degradations that have been observed in other related works exploring contrastively-trained music and audio encoders i.e. \cite{liu2023mullama, castellon2021codified}.

 We hypothesize that there are several specific factors that could contribute to the decreased performance with CLAP.
 First, CLAP's training data differs from that of Jukebox.
 CLAP's pretraining data consists of 630k audio-text pairs (of which a substantial but unspecified fraction is non-musical sound effects) \cite{elizalde2023clap}, while Jukebox is trained on 1.2M songs (only music) \cite{dhariwal2020jukebox}.
 Second, the keyword-to-caption augmentation used in CLAP also likely leads to representations that do not capture temporal information, making it difficult for a downstream model to estimate time-varying features such as tempo or groove.
-Third, CLAP's representations are fundamentally not time-varying. a Single 768-dimensional embedding is used to represent audio.
+Third, CLAP's representations are fundamentally not time-varying: in CLAP, a single 768-dimensional embedding is used to represent audio.
 This in contrast to our encoder, which uses a $250 \times 4800$-dimensional vector for a 25-second audio clip.
+It is possible that applying temporal averaging to the Jukebox encodings (instead of the windowed averaging used in our work to compress the embeddings), as in \cite{castellon2021codified}, would also reduce the performance of a model trained with a Jukebox encoder.
+Additionally, we note that this comparison may not be compute-matched, as a forward pass on an input with Jukebox encodings includes up to 250 tokens of initial embedding size 4800 before the projection, while with a CLAP model the encoding consists of a single token of size 768.